Ta180m/Detector-Building/README.md

-# Detector-Building
-Science Olympiad Detector Building
+# Detector Building

-Arduino code and other stuff for Science Olympiad Detector Building
+A repository of Ardiuno code and other resources for the 2020 Science Olympiad event Detector Building.